-A half-speed option is available for anyone wishing to pursue a reduced course load.
+The Flex Option is available for anyone wishing to pursue a reduced course load.
 This option extends required first-year courses over two years, to allow for more time for family, a job, sports, extracurricular activities or studying.
-The half-speed schedule is predetermined to ensure prerequisites are met and so that you are still considered a full-time student.
+The Flex schedule is predetermined to ensure prerequisites are met and so that you are still considered a full-time student.

-To enroll in the half-speed option, register for a full block of classes, then contact the ESC to ask an academic advisor to move you into the half-speed option.
+To enroll in the Flex option, contact the ESC to ask an academic advisor to move you into the half-speed option.

-The coloured courses indicate what you will take in your first year with the half-speed option.
+The coloured courses indicate what you will take in your first year with the Flex option.
 In your second year, you take the remaining courses noted in grey.